 The criteria for determining conformity of transportation programs and plans under the Federal transportation conformity regulation (40 CFR Parts 51 and 93) and the applicable conformity tests for the San Joaquin Valley nonattainment areas are summarized in this section.
-The 2021 Conformity Analysis for and the 2021 FTIP Amendment No. 5 and the 2018 RTP Amendment No. 2 was prepared based on these criteria and tests.
+The Conformity Analysis for and the 2023 FTIP and 2022 RTP was prepared based on these criteria and tests.
 Presented first is a review of the development of the applicable conformity regulation and guidance procedures, followed by summaries of conformity regulation requirements, air quality designation status, conformity test requirements, and analysis years for the Conformity Analysis.

 TCAG is the designated Metropolitan Planning Organization (MPO) for Tulare County in the San Joaquin Valley.
 As a result of this designation TCAG prepares the TIP, RTP, and associated conformity analyses.
-The TIP serves as a detailed four year (FY 2020/21 - 2023/24) programming document for the preservation, expansion, and management of the transportation system.
-The 2018 RTP has a 2042 horizon that provides the long term direction for the continued implementation of the freeway/expressway plan, as well as improvements to arterial streets, transit, and travel demand management programs.
+The TIP serves as a detailed four year (FY 2022/23 - 2025/26) programming document for the preservation, expansion, and management of the transportation system.
+The 2022 RTP has a 2046 horizon that provides the long term direction for the continued implementation of the freeway/expressway plan, as well as improvements to arterial streets, transit, and travel demand management programs.
 The TIP and RTP include capacity enhancements to the freeway/expressway system commensurate with available funding.